Insights & Trends CX Contact Center

 Quality assurance (QA) scores evaluate how well agents adhere to service standards and call center protocols while interacting with customers.
 QA scores are usually based on specific criteria, such as communication skills, accuracy, empathy, and adherence to company policies.

-Assess these scores regularly to maintain service consistency across the team, spot top-performing agents, and pinpoint areas that could use additional training.
+Assess these scores regularly to maintain service consistency across the team, identify top-performing agents, and pinpoint areas that could benefit from additional training.

 Tips to improve QA scores: